yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 In order to be able to provision EC2 instances with YugabyteDB, Yugabyte Platform requires SSH access.
 The following are two ways to provide SSH access:

 - Enable Yugabyte Platform to create and manage [Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-In this mode, Yugabyte Platform creates SSH Key Pairs across all the regions you choose to set up and store the relevant private key part of these locally in order to SSH into future EC2 instances.
+In this mode, Yugabyte Platform creates SSH Key Pairs across all the regions you choose to set up and stores the relevant private key part of these locally in order to SSH into future EC2 instances.
 - Use your own existing Key Pairs.
 To do this, provide the name of the Key Pair, as well as the private key content and the corresponding SSH user.
 Currently, this information must be the same across all the regions you choose to provision.

 If you use Yugabyte Platform to manage SSH Key Pairs for you and you deploy multiple Yugabyte Platform instances across your environment, then the AWS Provider name should be unique for each instance of Yugabyte Platform integrating with a given AWS Account.